-Though it costs slightly more than bus travel, the MTR is the quickest way to get to most destinations in Hong Kong.
+It costs only slightly more than bus travel (fares HK$4 to HK$25), and is the quickest way to get to most destinations in Hong Kong.
+Routes, timetables and fares can be found at www.mtr.com.hk.

-There are 84 stations on nine underground and overland lines, and a Light Rail network that covers the northwest New Territories.
+There are around 90 stations on nine underground and overland lines, and a Light Rail network that covers the northwest New Territories.
 Smoking, eating and drinking are not permitted in MTR stations or on the trains, and violators are subject to a fine of HK$5000.

 Departures Trains run every two to 14 minutes from around 6am to sometime between midnight and 1am.

 Exits MTR exit signs use an alphanumerical system and there can be as many as a dozen to choose from.
-You may find yourself studying the exit table from time to time and scratching your head.
-There are maps of the local area at each exit.
+There are easy-to-navigate maps of the local area in each ticket hall; use them to decipher which exit will serve you best.

-Fares Tickets cost HK$8 to HK$35, but trips to stations bordering mainland China (Lo Wu and Lok Ma Chau) can cost up to HK$60.
+Fares Tickets are extremely cheap compared with those in many other world cities: between HK$5 and HK$30, though fares to stations bordering mainland China (Lo Wu and Lok Ma Chau) cost up to HK$53.50.
 Children aged between three and 11 years and seniors over 65 pay half-fare.
 Ticket machines accept notes and coins and dispense change.

 Peak hours If possible, it’s best to avoid the rush hours: 7.30am to 9.30am and 5pm to 7pm weekdays.